-'''

 Return type array of shape [n_features]

-'''

-'''

-fit (X, y, sample_weight=None, eval_set=None, eval_metric=None, early_stopping_rounds=None, verbose=True, xgb_model=None, sample_weight_eval_set=None)

-Fit gradient boosting classifier
+fit (X, y, sample_weight=None, eval_set=None, eval_metric=None, early_stopping_rounds=None, verbose=True, xgb_model=None, sample_weight_eval_set=None, callbacks=None) Fit gradient boosting classifier

-'''

 - X (array_like) Feature matrix - y (array_like) Labels - sample_weight (array_like) Weight for each instance - eval_set (list, optional) A list of (X, y) pairs to use as a validation set for early-stopping - sample_weight_eval_set (list, optional) A list of the form [L_1, L_2, ..., L_n], where each L_i is a list of instance weights on the i-th validation set. - eval_metric (str, callable, optional) If a str, should be a built-in evaluation metric to use.
 See doc/parameter.rst.
 If callable, a custom evaluation metric.
 The call signature is func(y_predicted, y_true) where y_true will be a DMatrix object such that you may need to call the get_label method.
 It must return a str, value pair where the str is a name for the evaluation and value is the value of the evaluation function.
 This objective is always minimized. - early_stopping_rounds (int, optional) Activates early stopping.
 Validation error needs to decrease at least every <early_stopping_rounds> round(s) to continue training.
 Requires at least one item in evals.
 If there's more than one, will use the last.
-Returns the model from the last iteration (not the best one).
-If early stopping occurs, the model will have three additional fields: bst.best_score, bst.best_iteration and bst.best_ntree_limit.
-(Use bst.best_ntree_limit to get the correct value if num_parallel_tree and/or num_class appears in the parameters)

-- verbose (bool) If verbose and an evaluation set is used, writes the evaluation metric measured on the validation set to stderr. - xgb_model (str) file name of stored xgb model or 'Booster' instance Xgb model to be loaded before training (allows training continuation).
+If early stopping occurs, the model will have three additional fields: bst.best_score, bst.best_iteration and bst.best_ntree_limit (bst.best_ntree_limit is the ntree_limit parameter default value in predict method if not any other value is specified).
+(Use bst.best_ntree_limit to get the correct value if num_parallel_tree and/or num_class appears in the parameters) - verbose (bool) If verbose and an evaluation set is used, writes the evaluation metric measured on the validation set to stderr. - xgb_model (str) file name of stored xgb model or 'Booster' instance Xgb model to be loaded before training (allows training continuation). - callbacks (list of callback functions) List of callback functions that are applied at end of each iteration.
+It is possible to use predefined callbacks by using Callback API.
+Example: